login-land/languages/README.md

-# languages
+# Login-Land Languages
-Languages supported by Login-Land
+These are our currently supported languages.